microchip-pic-avr-tools/powersmart-dcld/publish/Windows Install/readme.txt

 	- Bugfix: on some systems the installation failed to complete successfully due to certificate conflicts.
                   No funcitonal changes have been made to the main application

+v0.9.0.64	10/19/19	feature update

+	- Feature: the previously introduced input offset compensation showed some short comings when the input voltage was unexpectedly lower than the given offset value.
+The new implementation now supports true bi-directional feedbacks by reliably generating seamless error signals in the positive and negative range.
+If a zero-line cut-off is required, this would have to be done in user code prior to calling the control library code.
+		(This feature extension is on the list but not supported yet)

 ______________________________
 (C) Microchip Technology Inc.
 Date/Time: 12:41 PM 07/26/18